mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var attributes = PropertyValueAttributeMapper.Get<Customer>(e => e.FirstName);
 ```

+{: .important }
-> We highly recommend to use the [PropertyValueAttributeCache](/cacher/propertyvalueattributecache) class when retrieving the cached property value attributes.
+> We recommend to use the [PropertyValueAttributeCache](/cacher/propertyvalueattributecache) class when retrieving the cached property value attributes.
 This is to maximize the reusability and performance.

 ```csharp
 var attributes = PropertyValueAttributeCache.Get<Customer>(e => e.FirstName);